 6.4j Advanced Standing

 Credit imported as part of accreditation of prior learning contributes towards the credit requirements for the award but does not contribute to the classification average.
-Where, however, you are re-entering University of Leeds programme under the provisions of Sections 5.33 of the , your marks as well as your credit will be imported and will contribute to the classification where applicable.
+Where, however, you are re-entering University of Leeds programme under the provisions of Sections 5.33 of the Academic Regulations, your marks as well as your credit will be imported and will contribute to the classification where applicable.

 6.4k Treatment of International Programme Year